TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 The location history consists of a set of records of the form:
 ```
-	{QR_code_0, t_qrScan_0}, {QR_code_1, t_qrScan_1}, {QR_code_2, t_qrScan_2}...
+	{QR_code_0, t_checkin_0}, {QR_code_1, t_checkin_1}, {QR_code_2, t_checkin_2}...
 ```
+where the `t_checkin` is either a scanning timestamp (LSP Type 0) or the event timestamp (LSP Type 1).

-This history is by design limited to 14 days of history, and perhaps further restricted to the potential contagious period if known.
+This history is by design limited to 14 days of history.
+It could be further restricted, or the uploaded data could add additional information.
-For instance, if the user experienced symptoms starting from a well defined date, it could be useful to take advantage of the COVID specificities (start of the infectious period) to filter the history that is uploaded.
+For instance, if the user experienced symptoms starting from a well defined date, it could be useful to take advantage of the start of the infectious period (when the user could contaminate others) to filter the history that is uploaded and remove records prior to that date.
+On the opposite, in order to have some backward tracing capabilities, it could be advantageous to distinguish between the "contagious periode" (when the user could contaminate others) and "infected period" (when the user has potentially been contaminated), when known.
-The details of what criteria should be used to perform this extra filtering are out of scope of this specification.
+The details of what to do exactly are out of scope of this specification as they depend on external decisions, of the responsibiliy of the Health Authority, on the use of the tool.

 The frontend of the server: